mysokolsky/Go_Day03-1/README.md

 }
 ```

-Also, in case 'page' param is specified with a wrong value (outside [0..last_page] or not numeric) your API should respond with a corresponding HTTP 400 error and similar JSON:
+Also, if the 'page' param is specified with an incorrect value (outside of [0..last_page] or not numeric), your API should respond with an appropriate HTTP 400 error and similar JSON:

 ```
 {